adamharmansky/tetr/README.md

 cargo run -r
 ```

 To compile the game only, use `cargo build -r`.
-The game should be contained in a single executable, located in `target/release/`
+The executable of the game should be located in `target/release/`

+The game requires a `resources` directory in its CWD, so make sure are are cd'd
+into the root direcotry of the game (where this README file is located), or have
+it copied in your CWD.

 ### Backgrounds

-The game looks for a `backgrounds` folder in its working directory, so make
+The game also looks for a `backgrounds` folder in its working directory, from which it picks random wallpapers.
-sure that you are in the root directory of the game (where this README file is
-located), or you have the backgrounds directory copied to your CWD. **TODO**:
-add option to install the directory somewhere else.

-All of the backgrounds are taken from [DT's wallpaper collection](https://gitlab.com/dwt1/wallpapers), which uses pictures from [unsplash](https://unsplash.com/).
+All of the backgrounds are taken from [DT's wallpaper collection](https://gitlab.com/dwt1/wallpapers), which in turn uses pictures from [unsplash](https://unsplash.com/).

 ### Keybinds